victor-grajski/victor-grajski.github.io/content/blog/want-to-listen/index.md

     </div>

 <div class="post-content-body-content-content">
-<p>Organizing around albums provided flexibility playlists do not while preserving the simplicity playlists afford.
+<p>Why not just make a playlist?
+Organizing around albums provided flexibility playlists do not while preserving the simplicity playlists afford.
 This organization allows Sam to add an entire album or certain songs from an album to Want to Listen using the mechanic that already existed when adding music to their library.
 For example, when Sam adds only one song from an album to their library, a space is created in the Recently Added list with the album artwork, and tapping that artwork shows just the song they added with the option to view the entire album.
-I wanted to take advantage of this existing mechanic because Sam may only want to add certain songs from Modern Mirror to their Want to Listen.</p>
+I used this existing mechanic because Sam may only want to add certain songs from Modern Mirror to their Want to Listen.</p>

-<p>Furthermore, organizing around albums allowed me to give the Want to Listen carousel prominent placement so I would be more likely to engage with it.
-I admit to using circular logic, however, I believe Sam is most likely to engage above-the-fold on the home tab, and on that tab, carousels of albums are the organizing principle.</p>
 </div>
 </div>